franceslinyc/franceslinyc.github.io/_posts/2023-09-04-some-references.markdown

 ---
 ### Methods for big spatial data -- from statistics

+Sun, Y., Li, B., & Genton, M. G. (2012).
+Geostatistics for large datasets.
+In Advances and challenges in space-time modelling of natural events (pp. 55-77).
+Springer Berlin Heidelberg.

+Bradley, J. R., Cressie, N., & Shi, T. (2016).
+A comparison of spatial predictors when datasets could be very large.

 [Heaton, M. J., Datta, A., Finley, A. O., Furrer, R., Guinness, J., Guhaniyogi, R., ... & Zammit-Mangion, A. (2019).
 A case study competition among methods for analyzing large spatial data.
 Journal of Agricultural, Biological and Environmental Statistics, 24, 398-425.](https://www.scienceopen.com/document_file/44268d42-af9d-4a92-8004-cc2b0855bd0a/PubMedCentral/44268d42-af9d-4a92-8004-cc2b0855bd0a.pdf)